Immortal (professional wrestling): Dominance (2010–2011)

-On January 31 at the tapings of the February 3 edition of Impact!
-Fortune, sans Flair, who was not at the show due to a torn rotator cuff, turned on Immortal and explained that they were not going to allow Bischoff to destroy TNA like he did World Championship Wrestling (WCW).
-On February 13 at Against All Odds Jeff Hardy regained the TNA World Heavyweight Championship from Mr. Anderson in a ladder match thanks to Immortal's newest member Hernandez.
-Flair returned at the February 14 tapings of the February 17 edition of Impact!, during which he turned on Fortune and made a jump to Immortal.
-On February 24 at the tapings of the March 3 edition of Impact!, Hulk Hogan returned to TNA and regained control of the company, having won the court battle against Dixie Carter.
-Later in the evening Jeff Hardy lost the TNA World Heavyweight Championship to the returning Sting (who had turned face).
-Hardy received a rematch for the title under No Disqualification rules on March 13 at Victory Road, but was defeated in ninety seconds.
+On the February 3, 2011 edition of Impact!, Fortune (without Flair, who was not in attendance at the show due to a torn rotator cuff) turned on Immortal and explained that they were not going to allow Bischoff to destroy TNA like he did World Championship Wrestling (WCW).
+At Against All Odds, Jeff Hardy defeated Mr. Anderson in a ladder match to regain the TNA World Heavyweight Championship following interference from Immortal's newest member, Hernandez.
+Flair returned on the February 17 edition of Impact!, where he turned on Fortune and sided with Immortal.
+On the March 3 edition of Impact!, Hogan returned to TNA and regained control of the company, having won the court battle against Carter.
+Later in the show, Jeff Hardy lost the TNA World Heavyweight Championship to the returning Sting (who had turned face).
+Hardy received a rematch for the title at Victory Road, but was defeated in ninety seconds.
 TNA had made the decision to cut the match short after deeming that Hardy was in no condition to wrestle.
-On the following edition of Impact!, the rest of Immortal seemingly severed ties with Hardy, who didn't make an appearance on the show, and his spot in the stable was filled by Bully Ray.
-Later that same night Immortal's security guard Gunner won the TNA Television Championship, which had been vacated after Abyss had been sidelined with a storyline injury.
-On April 17 at Lockdown, Immortal, represented by Ric Flair, Abyss, Bully Ray and Matt Hardy, was defeated by Fortune members James Storm, Kazarian and Robert Roode along with Christopher Daniels, who replaced A.J.
-Styles, who had been sidelined with a storyline injury caused by Ray, in a Lethal Lockdown match.
-During the May 5 episode of Impact!, Tommy Dreamer was forced to join Immortal as an associate of Bully Ray, after his job in TNA was put in jeopardy.
-Meanwhile, Murphy was fired and Rob Terry was kicked out of the group by Hogan, after Bischoff had forced them to wrestle each other in a "Loser Leaves Immortal" match, which was won by Terry.
-The following week Matt Hardy revealed the returning Chris Harris as his tag team partner in his quest to win the TNA World Tag Team Championship from Robert Roode and Harris' former tag team partner James Storm.
-However, both him and Tommy Dreamer would leave TNA shortly afterwards.
-Also on the May 12 episode, Mick Foley was revealed as the "Network" consultant who had been causing problems for Immortal for the past months, as he took over the control of Impact! from Hogan, however, this angle was aborted just three weeks later, when Foley left the promotion.
-Also in May, Eric Bischoff declared war on the X Division, as part of which, Abyss defeated Kazarian on the May 19 edition of Impact Wrestling to win the TNA X Division Championship.
+On the following edition of Impact!, the rest of Immortal seemingly severed ties with Jeff Hardy, who didn't make an appearance on the show.
+His spot in the stable was filled by Bully Ray.
+Later in the show, Immortal's security guard Gunner won the TNA Television Championship, which had been vacated after Abyss had been sidelined with a storyline injury.

+At Lockdown, Immortal, represented by Flair, Abyss, Bully Ray and Matt Hardy, was defeated by Fortune members Kazarian, Storm, Roode and Christopher Daniels (who had replaced Styles after he was sidelined with a storyline injury by Bully Ray) in a Lethal Lockdown match.

+On the May 5 edition of Impact!, Tommy Dreamer was forced to join Immortal as an associate of Bully Ray after his job in TNA was put in jeopardy.
+Meanwhile, Murphy was fired and Terry was kicked out of the group by Hogan after Bischoff had forced them to wrestle one another in a "Loser Leaves Immortal" match, which was won by Terry.

+On the May 12 edition of Impact!, Matt Hardy revealed the returning Chris Harris as his tag team partner to challenge Roode and Harris' former tag team partner Storm for the TNA World Tag Team Championship.
+Later in the show, Foley was revealed as the "Network" consultant who had been causing problems for Immortal over the past months, taking control away from Hogan.
+However, this angle was aborted three weeks later when Foley departed the company.
+Both Harris and Dreamer also left the company, removing them from the faction.
+Also in May, Bischoff declared war on the X Division, as part of which, Abyss defeated Kazarian on the May 19 edition of Impact Wrestling to win the TNA X Division Championship.
 The following week, Gunner lost the TNA Television Championship to Eric Young.